Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 Today's sightseeing tour will see you dive straight into the magic of Beijing, kicked off in the world's largest public square, Tiananmen Square.
 Claiming an incredible 440,000 square metres of space and flanked by Soviet style buildings, the square was the brainchild of Chairman Mao and flexes some serious Communist design ideals.
 Next up, you'll head over to the UNESCO listed Forbidden City, the largest palace complex in the world featuring courtyards, palaces, pavilions and gardens all ringed by 3.5km of scarlet coloured citadel walls.
 Take your time exploring this impeccably preserved complex, imagining what life would have been like for the 24 emperors who ruled here during the Ming and Qing Dynasties.
 This afternoon enjoy some free time at leisure and perhaps explore the enchanting hútòngs or alleyways that crisscross the city.
 This evening you could opt to join us for the spectacular 'Legend of Kung Fu' show.
 Mixing traditional martial arts with modern theatre, watch as Kung Fu artists from all over China display an art form that is utterly synonymous with Chinese culture.

 Waking up to a free morning in Beijing, make the most of your final hours here by joining our optional trip to the UNESCO listed Temple of Heaven.
 A vast religious complex in the old outer city and one of the country's most important Imperial temples, this place is widely considered one of the greatest achievements of traditional Chinese architecture, with a layout that displays the belief that the earth is square and heaven round.
+You could indulge your creative side at 798 Art Zone, an impressive industrial complex blending China's past and present with historic architecture and a quirky modern art scene.
+With artists' studios, art exhibition spaces, trendy boutiques and cool restaurants and bars, it's a must-visit for culture vultures.
 This afternoon catch a flight to the historical city of Xi'an.
 Once home to emperors, warriors and the Chinese elite, Xi'an is the kind of place that keeps historians up at night, imagining what could have been.
 It's one of the few cities in China that's still managed to hold on to its imposing 12 metre high city walls, and is of course best known as the home of the magnificent Terracotta Army.
 This evening and with time to yourself, perhaps head out to explore the busy lanes of the Muslim Quarter.

 We hope you're prepared as today's visit to the Terracotta Army may just knock you over backwards.
 One of the greatest archaeological discoveries of recent times, it's incredible to think that this life size army of thousands of warriors, each with a face different to the next, was discovered completely by accident by some fortunate peasants drilling a well.
 Standing in battle formation and positioned according to rank, the warriors have silently guarded over the body of China's first emperor, Qin Shi Huang, for an astounding 2000 years.
 You'll learn about the discovery and history of the army from your local travel guide, then take your time exploring here before heading on for a local style lunch.
 This evening and no doubt hungering for more Chinese history, perhaps opt to join your fellow travellers at our Tang Dynasty dinner and show.
 Tuck in to a delicious dumpling banquet, then enjoy the vibrant costumes, colourful dances and traditional music of this eight part show that brings to life the culture and lifestyle of the great Tang Dynasty.